philbaker/stateless-data-driven-uis/README.md

 - Core idea is sepration of business and UI logic
 - In this approach the component is a visual building block.
 It does not manage state, does not have behaviour.
 It takes data and renders a resulting visual snapshot.

+### Form app
-### UI components
+- UI components:
-- UI components: Generic, no side-effects
+  - Generic, no side-effects
   - Easy to visualise UI states by passing different arguments to components
   - Common web app experience:
     - To see a particular UI state: log in, go to specific page, clear cache, fix database etc
   - Live reload

-### Form app
-- UI components
 - Business logic:
   - Validation and UI mapping functions
   - Pure, testable, no mocks
-- Machinery: Atom (state management), UI re-render, event handling, mapping functions
+- Machinery: Atom (state management), UI re-render, event handling

 ### Advantages
 - Easier to test logic and UI states